 Don’t let this deter you though.
 We have found that email support is very effective, especially when you have a more complex question to troubleshoot.
 It allows the support team time to sort through the issue and confidently provide you with a resolution.

-With Kajabi, the extent of its integration with your CRM or marketing automation system is that it allows you to activate or deactivate members, however additional integrations can happen with a 3rd party tool such as Zapier.
+With Kajabi, the extent of its integration with your CRM or marketing automation system is that it allows you to activate or deactivate members, however additional integrations can happen with a third-party tool such as Zapier.

 If you’re using Kajabi’s built-in marketing automation functionality, you have a lot more control over the communications you send and when from within the platform based on user’s actions.

-With LearnDash, you’ll need a 3rd party tool such as Zapier or WPFusion to connect your online courses built on your WordPress site to pass information back to your CRM.
+With LearnDash, you’ll need a third-party tool such as Zapier or WPFusion to connect your online courses built on your WordPress site to pass information back to your CRM.